 Ping for Gaming

 Not all games need the same ping.
-A battle royale shooter demands under 40 ms. A turn-based RPG is playable at 300 ms. Here's exactly what you need — and how to get it.
+A battle royale shooter demands under 40 ms. A turn-based RPG is playable at 300 ms. Here's exactly what you need - And how to get it.

 Under 20 ms - Pro level